-The responsibilities of Graduate Program Faculty can be found in the Rationale section of the Policies and Procedures for Appointment and Reappointment to the Graduate Program Faculty.
 A member of the Graduate Program Faculty of the University of Georgia may have their Graduate Program Faculty status removed if they fail to meet any or all of the expectations outlined above, as assessed during the periodic review process.
-Procedures for the periodic review of Graduate Program Faculty are in Procedures for Appointment and Reappointment of the Graduate Program Faculty section of the policy document referred to above.

 It is also possible for a member of the Graduate Program Faculty to have their Graduate Program Faculty status revoked by the dean of their college or school, the Dean of the Graduate School, the Provost, or the President outside the periodic review process.
 Revocation may occur for egregious acts or when a faculty member fails to fulfill the responsibilities of a member of the Graduate Program Faculty to teach graduate student(s) effectively, in a civil, professionally appropriate manner, to do scholarly research and creative work of high quality or remain active in the practice of the profession, and to direct the research/professional development of graduate student(s) so that they progress toward graduation in a timely manner appropriate to the field.
-Failure to teach graduate students effectively and/or to direct the research and professional development of graduate student(s) also includes, but is not limited to, abuse of power, intimidation and harassment, violation of work place violence policies and other acts covered by the UGA Non Discrimination and Anti-Harassment Policy.
+Failure to teach graduate students effectively and/or to direct the research and professional development of graduate student(s) also includes any acts covered by the UGA Non Discrimination and Anti-Harassment Policy.

 - When a graduate student or faculty member has a complaint about the performance or behavior of a faculty member directly related to their responsibilities as a Graduate Program Faculty member, the first course of action should be to try to resolve the complaint directly with the faculty member.